-During the summer, scorching hot air temperatures elevate water temperatures to create lethal conditions for largemouth bass in a captive environment.
-Most tournament organizations have strict rules regarding the careful handling of fish, but severe summer weather and hot water conditions are extremely dangerous for fish kept in livewells for several hours before experiencing the trauma of a weigh-in.
+During the summer, scorching hot air temperatures elevate water temperatures, creating lethal conditions for largemouth bass in a captive environment.
+Most tournament organizations have strict rules regarding the careful handling of fish.
+Still, severe summer weather and hot water conditions are extremely dangerous for fish kept in livewells for several hours before experiencing the trauma of a weigh-in.

 Of course, most bass caught during tournaments are released alive, but legitimate concerns have arisen over delayed mortality.
-A study conducted by the Oklahoma Department of Wildlife Conservation has shown that an average 28 percent of bass caught during summer tournaments die within six days of their release.
-Gene Gilliland, a fisheries biologist with the Wildlife Department, said that most tournament anglers are very conscientious about protecting bass resources, but many are not equipped to deal with potentially dangerous conditions that accompany summer tournament fishing.
+A study by the Oklahoma Department of Wildlife Conservation has shown that an average of 28 percent of bass caught during summer tournaments die within six days of release.
+Gene Gilliland, a fisheries biologist with the Wildlife Department, said that most tournament anglers are very conscientious about protecting bass resources.
+Still, many are not equipped to deal with potentially dangerous conditions that accompany summer tournament fishing.

 "The last thing a tournament angler or tournament director wants is to kill fish," Gilliland said.
-"That's something they've tried to be very careful about over the years, and for the most part they've been successful, but summer fishing presents some unique conditions that can cause a potentially lethal amount of stress on fish.
-We can't eliminate those conditions, of course, but we can take certain steps to lessen fish mortality during tournaments."
+"That's something they've tried to be very careful about over the years, and for the most part, they've been successful, but summer fishing presents some unique conditions that can cause a potentially lethal amount of stress on fish.
+Of course, we can't eliminate those conditions, but we can take certain steps to lessen fish mortality during tournaments."

 - Fill your livewell as soon as you launch your boat and turn on the aerator to build up dissolved oxygen levels.

 - Run your aerator continuously, no matter what time of year.
 Fish confined in livewells use oxygen faster than an aerator can replace it.